Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 **[W3C Markup Validation Service](https://validator.w3.org/)** was used to check any errors on html files.

 <ins>[Three errors found on index.html](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-w3c-index-html.jpg)</ins>
-1. **"Stray end tag *i*":** There were two closing tabs of *i* for Font Awesome icon.
-Fixed the errors by removing one of the closing tags
+1. **"Stray end tag *i*":** There were two closing tags of *i* for Font Awesome icon.
+Fixed the error by removing one of them
 2. Same as above in the different line
-3. **"*aria-describedby* attribute doesn't point to an element in the same document":** Fixed the errors by putting the id in the same element
+3. **"*aria-describedby* attribute doesn't point to an element in the same document":** Fixed the error by putting the id in the same element

 **Note:**
 *These errors were on header and modal form that are being used on all the pages so I fixed these on all the pages before testing other pages*

 <ins>[One warning found on courses.html](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-w3c-courses-html.jpg)</ins>
-1. **"section lacks heading":** I used *section* for image gallery on courses.html without any heading and that was the reason of the warning.
-As I wasn't sure if I needed to use other semantic element or *div* for this, I asked the question in Slack community and I was told ["this is a warning and it's usually ok"](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-warning.png) so decided to leave it
+1. **"section lacks heading":** I used *section tag* for image gallery on courses.html without any heading and that was the reason of the warning.
+As I wasn't sure if I needed to use other semantic tag or *div tag* for this, I asked the question in Slack community and I was told ["this is a warning and it's usually ok"](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-warning.png) so decided to leave it

 <ins>[One warning found on accommodation.html](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-w3c-accommodation-html.jpg)</ins>
 1. Same as warning on courses.html

 <ins>[Seven errors and One warning on register.html (error 1 - 5)](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-w3c-register-html-1-5.jpg)</ins> /
 <ins>[(error and warning 6 - 8)](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-w3c-register-html-6-8.jpg)
-1. **"Stray end tag *span*":** There was end tag of *span* on home of navbar.
-Fixed this by putting on register of navbar
+1. **"Stray end tag *span*":** There was end tag of *span* on home of navbar, that shouldn't have been there.
+Fixed this by putting it on register of navbar
 2. **"End tag a violates nesting rules":**  Fixed by putting *span* in this element
 3. **"The first child *option* element of a *select* element with a *required* attribute, and without a *multiple* attribute, and without a *size* attribute whose value is greater than *1*, must have either an empty *value* attribute, or must have no text content.
 Consider either adding a placeholder option label, or adding a *size* attribute with a value equal to the number of *option* elements":** Fixed by adding ~~size="13" on *select* tag~~.
 Errors from *4 - 6* were also same errors.
 4. Same as 3 in different field